Pirates vs. Mets Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 85 hits with 14 doubles, 10 home runs and 65 walks.
+- Andrew McCutchen has collected 85 hits with 14 doubles, 10 home runs and 67 walks.
 He has driven in 31 runs with 10 stolen bases.

 McCutchen Recent Games